Ramón Martínez (pitcher): Family

-Ramón has three brothers, Pedro, Nelson and Jesus.
+Ramón has three brothers, Pedro, Nelson, and Jesus.

-While he was a starter for the Dodgers, Ramón repeatedly asserted that Pedro was an even better pitcher than he was.
+While he was a starter for the Dodgers, Martínez repeatedly asserted that Pedro was an even better pitcher than he was.
 Nevertheless, Dodgers management thought Pedro was too small to be successful and traded him away.
 Pedro went on to win three Cy Young Awards with the Expos and Red Sox, and was a first-ballot inductee to the Hall of Fame in 2015.
-Ramón and Pedro were eventually reunited as teammates during Ramón's two years with the Red Sox.
+Martínez and Pedro were eventually reunited as teammates during Martínez's two years with the Red Sox.

 His youngest brother, Jesus, also played professional baseball in the Dodgers farm system.
-He was briefly called up to the Majors in September 1996 but never got into a game.
+He was briefly called up to the majors in September 1996, but never got into a game.